jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/1_Motiv.typ

 The primary focus of this work is scientific, aiming to advance the understanding of #glspl("swith") and their experimental structural validation tests.
 However, it is important to note that the potential impact of this research extends beyond purely scientific outcomes.
 The development of #glspl("swith") could have profound implications in economic, technological, and strategic domains.
 While a detailed exploration of these broader impacts is beyond the scope of this motivation section, it is worth acknowledging that nations and organizations investing in this research may position themselves to gain numerous benefits.
-These potential advantages, which could encompass economic growth, technological leadership, and strategic positioning in the aviation sector, underscore the wider significance of this work.
+These possible advantages, which could encompass economic growth, technological leadership, and strategic positioning in the aviation sector, underscore the wider significance of this work.
 A more comprehensive exploration of these aspects is presented in @chap_0_5.

 /* --------------------------------- summary -------------------------------- */